Reg Thomas (ice hockey)

 Reginald Kenneth Thomas (born April 21, 1953) is a Canadian former professional ice hockey player who played in the World Hockey Association (WHA) from 1973 to 1979, and in the National Hockey League from 1979 to 1980.

 Career

+Thomas led the Western Jr.B league in scoring as a 16-year old with 43 goals and 72 points.
+He was drafted 4th overall in the OHA midget draft by Kitchener, but held out and forced a trade on October 11, 1970, to his hometown London Knights (London sent 1971 1st- and 5th-round picks and Chuck Blair to Kitchener).
 After a standout junior career with the London Knights, in which he scored 309 points in only three seasons, he was drafted by both the Los Angeles Sharks of the WHA and the Chicago Black Hawks of the National Hockey League (NHL).
 Thomas played seven seasons in the WHA for the Sharks, Michigan Stags, Baltimore Blades, Indianapolis Racers, and Cincinnati Stingers.
 After the WHA-NHL merger he played 39 NHL games for the Quebec Nordiques in the NHL, and ultimately retired from hockey in 1985 after a spell in Austria for WAT Stadlau.
 After his career Thomas ran a farm and produce market just outside Lambeth, Ontario.

 Personal life

 His son, Reg Thomas Jr., played hockey as well, for the Sarnia Sting and Sault Ste.
 Marie Greyhounds.
 Thomas has another son named Dylan, who was drafted by the Belleville Bulls of the OHL and his youngest son, Blake Thomas also played for the Sarnia Sting.